Local Order Average-Atom Interatomic Potentials: Local Order Average-Atom Potentials

+We note that for the random alloy case where the species assignments are independent, $G_{XY}(R)=c_X c_Y$, so that the correction term $dU_{\rm eff}$ cancels, reducing \eqn{eq:Ueffsum} to the AA expression for the average embedding energy.

-Computationally, this term is exactly as fast to evaluate as the original embedding energy formulation, assuming that the functional forms of $U^X(\bar\rho)$ and $\rho^Y_{ij}(r)$ are stored as a discrete grid of points and interpolated on-the-fly at run time.
-If so, the sum over species $Y$ in \eqn{eq:barrho} and $X$ in \eqn{eq:Ueff} can be pre-computed for a given set of species concentrations and stored on the same grids of $\bar\rho$ and $r$ values.
+Computationally, the expression in \eqn{eq:Ueffsum} can be computed at little additional cost compared to the original embedding energy formulation, assuming that the functional forms of $U_X(\rho)$, $U'_X(\rho)$, and $\rho_Y(r)$ are stored on a discrete grid of points and interpolated on-the-fly at run time.
+If so, the sum over species $Y$ in \eqn{eq:barrho} and $X$ in \eqn{eq:Ueff} can be pre-computed for a given set of species concentrations and stored on the same grids of $\rho$ and $r$ values.
+The calculation cost of \eqn{eq:dUeff} is comparable to that of $V_{\rm eff}$ in \eqn{eq:Veffg} and can be evaluated along with it saving time.